alindaByamukama/portfolio/README.md

 ## Overview

 Static site, no framework, no build step.
 Everything — markup, styles, and the small amount of JavaScript — lives in one `index.html`.
-It ships as-is to GitHub Pages.

 The page is a landing-first, multi-view layout: only the home view renders on load, and the nav (plus the home cards) switch between four views without a page reload.